 Portland, OR 97229

 Thanks to a generous grant from the Reser Family Foundation, the museum is pleased to offer need-based busing scholarships, prioritizing low-income schools in all Washington County districts.
 Additionally, Beaverton School District schools demonstrating financial need are eligible for program fee waivers thanks to a grant from the Juan Young Trust.
+Thanks to new funding from Baker Family/Baker Rock Resources Advised Fund we are able to extend that full program fee coverage to qualifying Hillsboro School District schools as well!
 Please see registration form below for more info.

 Location, Directions, & Bus Info